-In 2020 GiveOut's work was entirely reliant on income from its fundraising.
+In 2021 GiveOut's work was entirely reliant on income from its fundraising.
 In the period, all income came from individual donations, associated Gift Aid claims, corporate donations, and grants from foundations.
-In total, the Charity's income was just over £569,000 in 2020.
+In total, the Charity's income was £733,891 in 2021.

-GiveOut's income is used for operational costs (including fundraising) and grant-making in pursuit of the Charity's object.
-In 2020, all operational costs were covered by donations from a combination of sources including Trustees, corporate donations, foundation support and Gift Aid.
+GiveOut's income is used for operational costs (including fundraising) and grant-making in pursuit of the charity's object.
+In 2021, all operational costs were covered by donations from a combination of sources including Trustees, corporate donations, foundation support and Gift Aid.
 This meant that, in effect, all individual donations apart from those by Trustees went to support grants to LGBTQI groups around the world.

-It is the goal of the Trustees to reach a point where 80% of income, across all sources, supports grants to LGBTQI groups, while the balancing 20% of income supports the charity's operating costs including fundraising.
+As GiveOut transitions from a 'start-up' phase of operation to a 'scale and sustain' phase, it is the goal of the Trustees to reach a point where 80% of income, across all sources, supports grants to LGBTQI groups, while the balancing 20% of income supports the charity's operating costs including fundraising.
 In the judgement of the Trustees, achieving this ratio will require growing to, and sustaining, income of £1m/yr as a minimum.

 GiveOut decides on grants and disburses them in the calendar year following when the money was raised from donors.
-Thus, in monitoring this ratio the Trustees take account of the total income raised in 2020 (£569,000) and the grants authorised to be disbursed out of this total income in the 20/21 portfolio (£383,000).
-The ratio of grants made in the 20/21 portfolio over 2020 income was 67%.
+Thus, in monitoring this ratio in 2021 the Trustees take account of the total income raised in 2021 of £733,891 and the grants authorised to be disbursed out of this total income, which totals £518,000.
+The ratio of grants made in 2021/22 over total income in 2021 was 71%.
 The Trustees consider this to represent strong progress towards sustainability, especially in the context of the COVID-19 pandemic.
-Aiming for year-on-year growth in income in 2021 and beyond, the Trustees expect this ratio to steadily improve until it is in the range of the goal of 80%.
+Aiming for year-on-year growth in income in 2022 and beyond, the Trustees expect this ratio to steadily improve until it is in the range of the goal of 80%.